-Rosemary Craig has been a student of art all her life.
+Rosemary Craig has been an artist and student of art all her life.

-Craig began her professional life at 17, working as an intern in the Graphics Department of the Cedar Rapids School Board.
+Craig began her professional life at 17, working as an intern in the Graphics Department of the Cedar Rapids, Iowa School Board.
 She continued her career as an Art Director in the advertising industry, working for (among others) CMF&Z Advertising, a Young & Rubicam Company.

 In 2000, her desire to return to her fine art compelled her to open a local gallery, Rosebud Gallery & Gardens, featuring the work of local and regional artists.
 Though the gallery closed after 1 1/2 years, focus on her fine art was undeterred and the process of building a current body of work was underway.

 In 2014, after returning to the Midwest from Spokane, Washington, Craig began showing her work at various venues and teaching in the Cedar Rapids area.
 Of her time in the Inland and Pacific Northwest, "my time there was personally painful, but so fed my artist spirit.
 It proved to be instrumental in the development of my work".